rch-iv/DMA/README.md

 ### **Auditability & Trust**

 DMA's foundation is built on cryptographic proof.
-Every memory and piece of data created by either the human or the AI is digitally signed using **ECDSA (Elliptic Curve Digital Signature Algorithm, 256-bit)** and hashed using **SHA-256 (Secure Hash Algorithm 256-bit)**.
-This creates an auditable "chain of custody" for your memories, allowing you to publicly verify that a memory's content is original, hasn't been tampered with, and truly belongs to the person or AI who created it.
+Every memory and piece of data created by either the human or the AI is digitally signed using ECDSA (Elliptic Curve Digital Signature Algorithm, 256-bit) and hashed using SHA-256 (Secure Hash Algorithm 256-bit).
+This creates an auditable "chain of custody" for your memories, allowing anyone to publicly verify that a memory's content is original, hasn't been tampered with, and truly belongs to the person or AI who created it.
+Once a memory is appended to its final ledger, it is immutable and append-only, mirroring the way a human brain cannot selectively delete a memory, only add new context to it.
 We also use a stylometric_hash to capture the unique voice and personality of the AI, allowing you to detect and audit for stylistic "drift" over time.
 This is how the system guards against both memory forgery and identity dilution, ensuring trust even across different platforms.

 ### **Why This Matters**